cyrta/dscaper/README.md

     **Response:** List of generated outputs.

 - `GET /api/v1/timeline/{timeline_name}/generate/{generate_id}`
-    Retrieve details of a specific generated output by its ID.
+    Retrieve all files generated for a specific timeline by its ID as an archive.
     **Path parameters:**
       - `timeline_name` (str): The name of the timeline.
       - `generate_id` (str): The ID of the generated output.